akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice stood there for a long time, Goosie pressed against her leg, watching geese ignore her completely.

 The geese knew her now, who she was.
 That was something, at least.
+She wondered how geese felt about their mothers.

 ---